grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-18.png)

-Again, we create a Reduce expression for above query to reduce each of the above to a single value:
+Again, we then create a Reduce expression for the above query to reduce each of the above to a single value.
+This value represents the temperature differential between each tank's setpoint and it's actual real-time temperature:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-19.png)

-Finally, create a math expression to be alerted on:
+Finally, create a math expression to be alerted on.
+This time we will create a condition that checks if the absolute value of our reduce calculation is greater than 3, `abs($(B))>3.0`:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-20.png)

-The preview of alert states is as follows:
+We can now see that two tanks, `D2` and `E1`, are evaluating to true.
+When we preview the alert we can see that those two tanks will trigger a notification and change their state from `Normal` to `Alerting`:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-21.png)
 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-22.png)

+{{< /tutorials/step >}}
+{{< tutorials/step title="Conclusion" >}}

-Flux queries and Grafana Unified Alerting are a powerful combination to identify practically any alertable conditions in your dataset, or across your entire system
+Flux queries and Grafana Unified Alerting are a powerful combination to identify practically any alertable conditions in your dataset, or across your entire system.
+For more information on Grafana Alerting, [visit the documentation here](https://grafana.com/docs/grafana/latest/alerting/).
+For more information on the Flux query language, [you can visit that documentation as well](https://docs.influxdata.com/flux/v0.x/).

+{{< /tutorials/step >}}